- Your Business

 First, Tmall only accept brands already well-know in China.
 Tmall Global (the cross border part) targets more generally companies with seniority of at least two years with annual sales approaching 100 million RMB ($ 33 million).

 Tmall Global also opted for an invitation policy.
 That means that merchants are invited to join the platform or apply to an accredited third party (TP).
-This procedure has complicated the process of setting up a store on Tmall Global, which explains why JD Worldwide is a more attractive option because of its simplicity.
+This procedure has complicated the process of setting up a store on Tmall Global.
+However, Tmall Global just released an update targeting brand with low awareness in China and that want to test the market.

 The platform provides a variety of marketing tools to help increase traffic and drive sales.
 They can also provide a warehouse service (but for this, you need a Chinese address).